 Discussions of terms and conditions for websites often represent a surefire cure for Insomnia.
 While this is understandable, it is also unfortunate as terms are an incredibly valuable tool online businesses can use to nip legal problems in the bud.
-JDate.com proved as much recently in neutering a lawsuit filed against it.
+JDate litigation recently proved as much.

 Dating sites are often targets for litigation.
 Not everyone is going to find a prince or princess charming.
 For some reason, disgruntled daters tend to believe the website operator is at fault for this failure.

 JDate.com is a dating site catering to people of the Jewish faith, and it recently ran into one of these lawsuits.
 Lisa Zaltz, a former member of the site and New York resident, filed a lawsuit against the company in New York.
 Zaltz alleged JDate was liable to her for:

 - Injuries from being physically and sexually assaulted by a member of the JDate.com site,